mjrichards91/knowledge-base/Mobile/NativeScript/README.md

 _(this only applies to an Angular app)_

 Check the [documentation](https://docs.nativescript.org/angular/core-concepts/angular-data-binding) for an in-depth overview of binding with Angular.

+Binding also gives the option of using data converters (format a date for example).
+Check an overview of [available converters](https://alligator.io/angular/built-in-pipes-angular/)

 #### One-Way Binding